-Philmont requires that each crew have two participants who have completed Wilderness First Aid and two participants that have completed CPR training or hold a medical license.
+Philmont requires that each crew have 3 participants who have completed Wilderness First Aid and 3 participants that have completed CPR training or hold a medical license.

 Current certification cards must be uploaded to the Gateway and presented upon check-in to verify this requirement.
-With two Wilderness First Aid and two CPR trained members on the trek, the crew will be better equipped to handle emergencies.
+With three Wilderness First Aid and three CPR trained members on the trek, the crew will be better equipped to handle emergencies.
 This requirement can be met by youth and/or adult participants.
-Different crewmembers may hold the certifications - the same person does not have to be certified in Wilderness First Aid and certified in CPR.
-The required certifications may be held by two to four crewmembers.
+Different crew members may hold the certifications - the same person does not have to be certified in Wilderness First Aid and certified in CPR.